Kazakhstans Tokayev: Once Loyal Protege Tightens Grip - UrduPoint

 Kazakhstan and Russia share a 7,500-kilometre-long (about 4,660-mile) border.

-Tokayev publicly clashed with Putin on a visit to Saint Petersburg in June, criticising Moscow's move to recognise Ukrainian separatist regions that it has since claimed to annex.
+Tokayev publicly clashed with Putin on a visit to Saint Petersburg in June, criticising Moscow's move to recognise Ukrainian separatist regions that it has since claimed to have annexed.

 Sitting next to the Kremlin chief, Tokayev said that recognising separatist authorities around the world would "lead to chaos."
 Four months later, when Putin announced the mobilisation of tens of thousands of reservists, Tokayev opened the borders and welcomed a flood of Russians fleeing the army.